-Making damper around the campfire while camping is a long held Australian tradition.
+Making damper around the campfire is a long held Australian tradition.
 It’s simple and fun to make and is a filling, warm accompaniment to any meal.
 More dense and floury than oven baked bread but just as tasty in its own way when cracked open with some butter, damper was a staple of early Australian jumbucks looking after their land and stock.

 The great Tasmanian BBQ

 When camping in Tasmania there is usually a free or coin operated BBQ not too far away.
 “Throwing another shrimp on the barbie” became a saying synonymous with Australian holidaying thanks to Paul Hogan and Tourism Australia in the early-mid 1980s.
 And although shrimp is rarely seen on the Australian BBQ big juicy prawns certainly are.
 There isn’t much that can’t be barbequed in the eyes of an Australian.
 Steak, lamb chops, sausages, hamburgers, vegie burgers, chicken and seafood are all fantastic, especially with a well thought out marinade.
 Sweet corn, haloumi, capsicum, zucchini and eggplant are all fantastic grilled on the BBQ with some salt and pepper (and butter with corn!).